Times change and my website needed to change too. To see the 2020 update of this page click this link

 Whole cooked egg is an excellent source of complete protein and fat for your pet.
 The biological value (BV) of protein in egg is the international standard (94-100% BV) to which all other protein sources are measured. (ref) The protein in eggs is very high in quality - higher than that of meat, poultry or fish.
 It is also the most easily digested protein source.
 The protein in eggs is more available to your pet when the eggs are cooked rather than fed raw.
 Powdered egg shell is also an excellent source of calcium.
 Boil the eggs for 12 minutes. (ref)

-Dairy products are an excellent source of balanced proteins and calcium.
+Dairy products in moderation are an excellent source of balanced proteins and calcium.
 The primary protein in dairy products is casine.
 But most cow's milk products also contain lactose sugar which many adult pets can not digest.
 When pets can not digest lactose, it ferments in their intestines causing flatulence and diarrhea - but no damage.
+Dairy products also contain a sizable amount of fat.
+Keep track of your pet's weight.
+I your pet begins overweight or gains unhealthy weight, lactose-free skim milk and low-fat dairy products are a better choice.

-However, dry cottage cheese, used for baking and farmer's cheese are very low in lactose.
+Dry cottage cheese, used for baking, and farmer's cheese are very low in lactose.
 Freezing ordinary low-fat or no-fat cottage cheese and then pouring or squeezing off the separated liquid also eliminates most of the lactose.
 In this form, its protein content is quite similar to meats.
 Some pets that can not tolerate dairy lactose will handle live-culture unpasteurized yogurt as well.

 It is fine to feed dairy products to your cat in moderation if the lactose in it does not cause diarrhea.
 However, it must not be the primary protein ingredient over time.
 This is because cats fed the milk protein, casein, exclusively developed blindness and heart problems. (ref) It was found that this was related to a deficiency in the amino-sulfonic acid, taurine.
 Turkey legs, hearts and gizzards are an excellent supplemental sources of taurine.